-Deb is a member of CHOP's Autism Integration Committee and a board member of ASCEND Group (a local autism advocacy organization).
-In the past, she has served as a board member for the Autism Society of America Greater Philadelphia Chapter and the Right to Education Task Force of Delaware County, where she led a team assisting the Pennsylvania Department of Education in monitoring special education programs in Delaware County, PA.
+Deb is a past member of CHOP's Autism Integration Committee and has served as a board member of ASCEND Group (a local autism advocacy organization) and the Autism Society of America Greater Philadelphia Chapter.
+She also was a member of the Right to Education Task Force of Delaware County, where she led a team assisting the Pennsylvania Department of Education in monitoring special education programs in Delaware County, PA.

 Prior to her work at CAR, Deb was an attorney for a litigation firm in Philadelphia.
 She continues to use her experience as an attorney to help parents understand and become effective advocates for themselves.
 She recently contributed six articles related to education and advocacy to The Encyclopedia of Autism Spectrum Disorders, a comprehensive reference available online and in print (Editor-in-chief, Fred R. Volkmar) and has conducted workshops on parents' rights throughout the special education process.